The 12 Hallmarks of Aging in Dogs, Explained

 At home, protein in urine rarely has a “look” or smell that reliably gives it away.
 Some pets act completely normal, while others show vague changes like drinking more, peeing larger volumes, or losing weight slowly.
 When a report says protein in urine dogs or protein in urine cats, it helps to think, “What else is going on?”—appetite, energy, coughing, diarrhea, or urinary accidents can all steer the next questions.

-Veterinarians often sort proteinuria causes pets into three broad categories.
-Pre-renal proteinuria comes from the body making extra proteins that spill into urine (for example, severe inflammation).
-Renal proteinuria comes from kidney structures—either the filters (glomeruli) or the tubules—letting protein pass.
-Post-renal proteinuria comes from the urinary tract after the kidneys, such as bleeding, infection, or inflammation in the bladder or urethra.
+Veterinarians sort these into three buckets, because the bucket decides the next test.
+Pre-renal proteinuria comes from the body making excess protein that spills into urine (severe inflammation, certain blood-protein disorders).
+Renal proteinuria comes from the kidney itself — the filters (glomeruli) or the tubules — letting protein pass.
+Post-renal proteinuria arises after the kidneys: bleeding, infection, or inflammation in the bladder or urethra.

-This “bucket” approach changes what happens next.
-If the urine sample also shows blood cells, bacteria, or lots of white cells, the focus may shift to bladder infection or stones before labeling it kidney disease.
-If the urine is very concentrated or the pet was stressed, a recheck with a calmer, cleaner sample may be recommended.
-Owners can help by noting whether urination looks painful, urgent, frequent, or unusually large in volume.
+If the sample also shows blood cells, bacteria, or white cells, the focus shifts to infection or stones before anyone labels it kidney disease.
+If the urine was very concentrated or the pet was stressed, a calmer recheck comes first.
+You can help by noting whether urination looks painful, urgent, frequent, or unusually large in volume.

 Dipsticks Versus Quantifying Protein Loss